Chain of Flow: ECG-Conditioned 4D Cardiac Cine Generation from Patient-Specific Anatomical Anchor: EXPERIMENTS AND RESULTS

 \subsubsection{Resolution-wise robustness}

 \normalcolor To assess whether \model{} remains robust under heterogeneous acquisition resolutions, we conduct a resolution-wise analysis using the in-plane pixel spacing $s_x$ extracted from the CMR header of each subject.
-For every case, we compare the generated 4D segmentation volume against the reference 4D labels (LV, RV, Myo) and compute Dice, IoU, and HD95.
+For every case, we compare the rebuilt label volumes from the generated and real cine sequences for LV, RV, and Myo under the independent automatic evaluator, and compute Dice, IoU, and HD95.
 Concretely, for each subject we first compute \emph{per-frame} metrics on the 3D volumes at all $T$ timepoints and then average them over time to obtain subject-level scores.
 HD95 is computed on 3D surfaces using the original voxel spacing $(s_x, s_y, s_z)$.
 We additionally record the per-case $s_x$ and retain all subject-level metrics for subsequent visualisation.
 We then partition the cohort into $N_{\text{bins}}$ non-overlapping spacing intervals that uniformly cover the full range of observed $s_x$ values.
 Within each bin, we aggregate the subject-level metrics for each structure and report the mean and standard deviation.
 These statistics are visualised using grouped bar plots with error bars.
 Beyond binned summaries, we further visualise resolution trends using per-case scatter plots of metric versus $s_x$ together with structure-wise linear trend lines; the mean performance of each spacing bin is overlaid as larger markers (Fig.~\ref{fig:resolution_robustness}).
-Across the full spacing range, \model{} exhibits stable segmentation accuracy and no systematic performance degradation with increasing pixel spacing.
+Across the full spacing range, \model{} exhibits stable ED/ES boundary agreement and no systematic degradation in Dice, IoU, or HD95 with increasing pixel spacing.